 Moses takes up permanent residence in the sunny windowsill of the shop.
 Most customers love him and he gets loads of attention, irritating Josh immensely.
 He constantly “shoo’s” it out of the shop but when he looks again its back!

 ‘I hate this cat’ Josh thinks to himself.
-He’s a little scared of the cat which stops him from throwing it out.
+He’s a little scared of it which stops him from throwing it out.
 He tries his best to ignore the arrogant stares and interact with his customers.

 Josh knows most of his customers by name.
 Its seldom that a stranger appears in his shop, breaking the mundane.
 Today wasn’t one of those days.
 Two teenage boys come in.
 Josh’s mustache smiles when he sees their underpants sticking out the top of their jeans.
 He shakes his head thinking their mommies should have dressed them.

 The two leave and Josh forgets about the boys, thinking instead how he can get rid of Moses.
 It takes up most of his quiet time now.
 Various plots emerge but he will never act on them.
 Despite his hating this cat, he loves animals in general and couldn’t hurt one, even one he hates.

 Just before closing time, Josh’s thinking about supper, he smells meatballs, his favorite.
 That Jill can cook!
 He rubs his belly, evidence of her culinary skills and smooths his mustache down.
 The doorbell goes and he turns to greet the customers, stopping dead.
 It’s the two boys, they are back.
 The taller one is pointing a gun at Josh.
 He freezes.
 This is a quiet, safe town, they must be passing through.

 ‘Money!
 Now!
 Empty the till!’
 Josh remains frozen.
 His entire life he’s managed to avoid life-changing danger and apart from a little bullying at school, has been very successful.